mastercomfig/tf2-patches/README.md

 2. To setup debugging, in Visual Studio, select `Client (TF)` as the startup project, then go to its `Properties->Configuration Properties->Debugging`.
 Set `Command` to your `../game/hl2.exe` binary, the `Command Arguments` to `-steam -game tf -insecure -novid -nojoy -nosteamcontroller -nohltv -particles 1 -noborder -particle_fallback 2 -dev -allowdebug` and `Working Directory` to your game installation folder i.e. `../game/bin`.
 Note: all the paths here are relative to your copy of the repository (same place where `games.sln` is located), do **not** set these values verbatim.
 3. For server, follow the same procedures but choose the `Server (TF)` project and set the `Command` to `../game/srcds.exe`.
 The suggested server launch options are `-game tf -console -nomaster -insecure +sv_pure 0 +maxplayers 32 +sv_lan 1 -dev -allowdebug`.

-NOTE: Team Comtress 2 is no longer compatible with mastercomfig.
+NOTE: Team Comtress 2 is not compatible with mastercomfig.
 Please do not use mastercomfig or any other TF2 config.

-See [the Valve dev wiki page](https://developer.valvesoftware.com/wiki/Installing_and_Debugging_the_Source_Code) for another explanation of the last two steps.
+See [the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Installing_and_Debugging_the_Source_Code) for another explanation of the last two steps.

 Other launch options to consider:
 - `sw` to force windowed mode